Rudolf Schnackenburg: Life

 Schnackenburg spent his childhood in Liegnitz and finished secondary school there (at the "Gymnasium Johanneum") in 1932.
 He then studied philosophy and theology at the universities of Breslau and Munich.
 In 1937 he earned his doctoral degree from the University of Breslau for a dissertation written under Friedrich Wilhelm Maier on "faith" in the Gospel of John.
-In the same year, he was ordained a priest by CardinalAdolf Bertram and began pastoral work in Silesia until he was expelled from there in 1946, after World War II.
-He then earned his Habilitation (Dr. habil.) in New Testament Exegesis in 1947 with the work "Das Heilsgeschehen bei der Taufe nach dem Apostel Paulus" ("The Salvation through Baptism according to the Apostle Paul").
-His Habilitation was also completed under Friedrich Wilhelm Maier, now at the Ludwig Maximilian University of Munich, and Schnackenburg was then made Privatdozent there in 1948.
+In the same year, he was ordained a priest by Cardinal Adolf Bertram and began pastoral work in Silesia until he was expelled from there in 1946.
+He then earned his habilitation degree in New Testament Exegesis in 1947 with Das Heilsgeschehen bei der Taufe nach dem Apostel Paulus (Salvation through Baptism according to the Apostle Paul).
+His habilitation advisor was Friedrich Wilhelm Maier, then at the Ludwig Maximilian University of Munich, which is where Schnackenburg was made Privatdozent in 1948.
 From 1952 he was Lecturer in New Testament Exegesis at the Philosophisch-Theologischen Hochschule Dillingen.
 In 1955, Schnackenburg was made full professor in Bamberg.
 From 1957 until 1982, he was Professor of New Testament at the University of Würzburg.
-After his retirement, he provided pastoral care in a retirement home and also worked with the Community of Sant'Egidio.
+After his retirement, he was chaplain in a retirement home and worked with the Community of Sant'Egidio.